Lurgan: The Troubles

 part of what was known as the "murder triangle"; an area known for a significant number of incidents and fatalities during The Troubles.
 By 2010 the town was one of the few areas in Northern Ireland where so-called dissident republicans have a significant level of support.
 The legacy of the Troubles is continued tension between Roman Catholics and Protestants, which has occasionally erupted into violence at flashpoint 'interface areas'.

 On 5 March 1992, a 1,000 lb truck bomb, believed to have been planted by the IRA, exploded in Market Street causing mass damage to commercial properties.

 On 5 February 2020, the PSNI found a bomb on a lorry.
 The Continuity Irish Republican Army admitted they had planted it.
 They expected the lorry to be put on a North Channel ferry in January 2020.

 Geography

 Lurgan sits in the north-eastern corner of County Armagh in a relatively flat part of Ireland by the south east shore of Lough Neagh, on the border with County Down and less than 2 miles from the border of County Antrim.

-The two main formations in north Armagh are an area of estuarine clays by the shore of the lough, and a mass of basalt farther back.
-The earliest human settlements in the area were to the northwest of the present day town near the shore of the lough.
-When the land was handed to the Brownlow family, they initially settled near the lough at Annaloist, but later settled where the town was eventually built.
-The oldest part of the town, the main street, is built on a long ridge in the townland (baile fearainn) of Lurgan.
+The earliest human settlements in the area were to the northwest of the present day town, near the shore of the lough.
+The oldest part of the town, the main street, is built on a long ridge in the townland of Lurgan.
 A neighbouring hill is the site of Brownlow House, which overlooks Lurgan Park.